hoangvvo/nextjs-mongodb-app/CONTRIBUTING.md

 - :children_crossing: Submit bug reports and feature requests.
 - :pencil: Improve documentation and writing examples.

 However, please avoid using the issue tracker for support questions.
-You can receive help from the community on [Stackoverflow](https://stackoverflow.com/) or [Spectrum](https://spectrum.chat) (I am a frequent visitor on the [Next.js community](https://spectrum.chat/next-js))
+You can receive help on my [Spectrum community](https://spectrum.chat/luvbitstudio).

 ## How to contribute